Fratello Cigars has announced its latest line: Navetta Inverso.

 For context, the original Navetta uses an Ecuadorian oscuro wrapper over a Dominican wrapper and Nicaraguan fillers.

-“It does not seize to amaze me how one leaf of tobacco can change a blend entirely,” said Omar de Frias, Fratello’s founder, in a press release.
+“It does not cease to amaze me how one leaf of tobacco can change a blend entirely,” said Omar de Frias, Fratello’s founder, in a press release.
 “In our case we changed it all.”

 It is offered in three sizes.